 #8 Discuss Fees and Sign Documents

 Once you and your attorney have discussed possible options, strategies, and a general plan of action, it is time to handle the logistics.
 Most personal injury attorneys take cases on a contingency fee basis, meaning that they will only be paid for their work if they recover compensation for your injuries.
 This is the best plan for both parties.
 Often, injured victims cannot afford to pay out pocket for an attorney.
 This allows people to obtain legal representation who otherwise couldn’t.
 It also gives the attorney incentive to work as hard as possible to get you the most money possible.
 If you paid a flat fee, the attorney would get paid no matter what and would have little incentive to fight for more.

 At this point you will sign a contract in which you and the attorney agree to the fees discussed and give them limited permission to sign documents on your behalf—this is called the partial power of attorney.
 This is used for things like medical releases and documents submitted to the court.
 You will also sign an release form so that your attorney can request your medical information and records.
 This way, they can handle the majority of the work for you, without you having to run around town or spend hours on the phone searching for documents.

 #9 What’s Next?

 Our clients and community have come to expect a great deal from Dolman Law Group.
-We believe that communication between a client and their attorney is essential to providing quality, personable representation.
+We believe that communication between a client and their attorney is essential to providing quality, personable legal representation.
 For this reason, all of Dolman Law Group’s clients receive the personal cell phone number and email address of the attorney who will be working on their case.
 We take pride in remaining accessible to our clients.
 Potential clients can also expect that their case will be handled with the appropriate attention and utmost professionalism.
 We are proud to represent clients in our community and we will be proud to represent you also.
 If you have any questions about your injury or claim, contact us at (727) 451-6900 or fill out our contact form.